Project-Vyre/FinalityMC-web/index.md

 - Tau 04a1 and higher
 - Omnia 06a2 and higher
 - Genesis 0.1.2b and higher

+On the side of modpack contents...
+- [ ] Implement more thorough information regarding each mod to help new players understand more of each and every important component.
+- [ ] "Chapter" based progression quests.
+- [ ] Tome of Finality (in-game documentation)
+- [ ] Placeholders

 Currently there are **four** variants of the modpack, see the table below.